json-api/json-api/format/index.md

   request.

-  A related resource URL **MUST** remain constant even when the relationship (the set of identities of the referenced resources) mutates.
+  A related resource URL **MUST** remain constant even when the relationship (the set of referenced resources) mutates.
 That is, the response from a related resource URL always reflects the current state of the relationship.

 * An object (a "link object").